Offset mortgages explained

 - You won’t earn interest on your savings, although the amount of interest charged on a mortgage is usually higher than the amount of interest accrued on savings

-- Offsetting might not be worthwhile if you only have a small amount of savings
+- Offsetting might not be worthwhile if you only have a small amount of savings.
+However, if you intend to make regular monthly savings an offset mortgage can still allow you to save money on your mortgage over time.

-- Larger deposits are often needed for offset mortgages because your loan to value ratio (LTV) is typically lower than for a standard mortgage
+- Larger deposits may be needed for offset mortgages because the loan to value ratio (LTV) can be lower than for a standard mortgage

 How to offset your savings against a mortgage